DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

    Make sure all the Weapon Replacer mods are BELOW the Armor mods and overwrite them.
 Do the same for the esm files.
 5. I see "Lookup failed!" on some weapons and armor.
 How do I fix?<br />
    If you see this on a select few weapons, then it's normal and part of the WIP nature of this modlist.
 Starting a NG+ save or a new save should/will fix most of it.
 If ALL weapons are like that then it could be anything tbh.
 Game version mismatch, save issue, mod outdated, etc.
 6. X Mod isn't working.
-What do i do?
+What do i do? <br />
    Make sure you downloaded the correct version I listed.
 Make sure you followed my load order.
 Make sure your Starfield version is V1.11.36'
-7. Why are some of the mods on Google Drive and not on Nexus Mods?
+7. Why are some of the mods on Google Drive and not on Nexus Mods? <br />
    Because Nexus Mods is unironically anti-mod.
 I need permission to modify and update people's files that have been inactive and abandoned for 6+ months.
 Their mod isn't working anymore.
 No one is downloading it.
 No one can contact the original owner.
 But for some reason I'm not allowed to fix it.
 I also understandably can't upload any mods with Star Wars music due to copyright, but in reality it's not like Disney would actually care...
 To be quite honest, I don't really care about any these rules and just want to make a proper Star Wars game/modlist.
 I allow all my mods be modified and reuploaded freely.
 I have backups of all files in this modlist on Nexus and Google Drive so nothing will be ever be lost.
 If a mod in this list is ever deleted, mine or anyone elses, I'll have it uploaded somewhere else as soon as possible.

 ## **Discord**